makersacademy/ruby-coding-challenge/README.md

 * Try and get the RSpec tests to pass (but not by cheating - i.e. hardcoding the expected value)
 * You shouldn't need any extra libraries or gems
+* You cannot change the tests
 * The cleaner your code the better!
+* Bonus points are available for those who write a 100 word summary of their approach to this challenge.
-* Googling is fine as usual
+* Googling is fine!

 ### Tips